amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

-### RNASeq tutorial for gene differential expression analysis and Funcrional enrichment analysis
+### RNASeq tutorial for gene differential expression analysis and Functional enrichment analysis

-This tutorial is created for educational purposes and was presentated on Workshop organised by Dollar education.
+This tutorial was created for educational purposes and was presented at a Workshop organised by Dollar Education.

-Interested in exploring more applications of the RNASeq, read here more https://ro.uow.edu.au/test2021/3578/
+Interested in exploring more applications of the RNASeq, Read here https://ro.uow.edu.au/test2021/3578/

-Want to adjust for tumor purity check  https://www.nature.com/articles/s41587-022-01440-w
+Want to adjust for tumour purity Check  https://www.nature.com/articles/s41587-022-01440-w

 ### About the RNA-Seq analysis
 The R script performs several steps in RNAseq gene differential expression analysis, including filtering, preprocessing, visualization, clustering, and Enrichment.
 For the analysis, several R Bioconductor packages are required to be installed (Installation commands are provided in the script.
 However, users can also refer to the Bioconductor website for detailed instructions).